microsoft/coyote/docs/index.md

-# Coyote: Concurrency Unit Testing
+# Concurrency Unit Testing with Coyote

 Coyote is a set of .NET libraries and tools designed to help ensure that your code is free of bugs.